apigee/trireme/README.md

 * The sandbox supports a Rhino feature that makes it possible to limit the execution time for a script.
 With this feature enabled, a script that runs an infinite loop can be terminated after some time.

+## How do I get it?

+See [the releases page](https://github.com/apigee/trireme/releases) to download the latest release files.

+"trireme-x.y.z.jar" is always a stand-alone jar that you can run just like "node":

+    java -jar trireme-x.y.z.jar script.js

+To embed Trireme, you'll need the other jars in your classpath, as described in the "Package Map" below.

+Trireme is also available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cio.apigee.trireme).

+Finally, there is a [CI server](http://ci.apigee.io/job/Trireme/).

 ## What version of Node.js does Trireme Support?

 Trireme is currently based on Node.js 0.10.
 We are also working on ways to support multiple versions of the Node.js